Aseel-Z/reading-notes/README.md

 # Hello!
 I'm Aseel, an Industrial Engineer in the process of becoming a Software Developer :)

-# Code 102 Reading Notes
+# Code 102 - Intro to Software Development

 Reading Material  | URL
 ------------------|--------------